 We won't sugarcoat it for you.
 Being a restaurant manager is like having 8 jobs in one.

 The hiring process is a dreaded one for bar and restaurant owners.
-The hospitality industry experiences more turnover than any other industry, and a rotating crop of employees..
+The hospitality industry experiences more turnover than any other industry, and a rotating crop of employees is..

 Given the strict capacity limitations during COVID-19, it's not feasible to reopen your restaurant or bar with a full staff.

-Whether some of your employees choose not to..
+Whether some of your employees choose not to return,..

 As if running a restaurant weren't stressful enough, we now have to keep in mind the additional safety and sanitation guidelines to stop the spread of COVID-19.
 Following these..